 Forty years ago to the day, on September 23rd, 1976, the famed TV-series Baa Baa Black Sheep first aired on television in the United States.
 It was a seminal moment for many of us who follow vintage military aviation today, especially if we were kids at the time.
-Here to tell a little of the story about the making of that show, and the aircraft involved is Stephen Chapis, revisiting an article he originally wrote some years ago for Warbird Digest.
-We at WarbirdsNews thank him, and all of the other contributors who made this piece possible!
+Here to tell a little of the story about the making of that show, and the aircraft involved is Stephen Chapis, revisiting an article “Poor Little Lambs” that he originally wrote some years ago (Warbird Digest #49 – July/August 2013 – Click HERE to buy that issue) We at WarbirdsNews thank him, and all of the other contributors who made this piece possible!

 POOR LITTLE LAMBS